alazraq/AutoML/Report/Report.md

 ```

 ### Model Definition and Fitting
-We fit 4 different regressors, one for each appliance, using the custum nilm_metriv defined above.
+We fit 4 different regressors, one for each appliance, using the custom nilm_metric defined above.

 ```python
 # Fitting an XGBoost regressor